PointCloudLibrary/pcl/doc/tutorials/content/correspondence_grouping.rst

 The code
 --------

-Before you begin, you should download the dataset used in this tutorial from `github.com/PointCloudLibrary/data/tree/master/tutorials/correspondence_grouping <https://raw.github.com/PointCloudLibrary/data/master/tutorials/correspondence_grouping>`_ and extract the files in a folder of your convenience.
+Before you begin, you should download the PCD dataset used in this tutorial from GitHub (`milk.pcd <https://github.com/PointCloudLibrary/pcl/blob/master/test/milk.pcd?raw=true>`_ and
+`milk_cartoon_all_small_clorox.pcd <https://github.com/PointCloudLibrary/pcl/blob/master/test/milk_cartoon_all_small_clorox.pcd?raw=true>`_) and put the files in a folder of your convenience.

 Also, copy and paste the following code into your editor and save it as ``correspondence_grouping.cpp`` (or download the source file :download:`here <./sources/correspondence_grouping/correspondence_grouping.cpp>`).